Is Vladimir Putin the Beast of Revelation?

-Historically, Europe has been driven by a fear of Russia.
-As we have stated in our previous blog postings on the Ukraine crisis, an aggressive and strong Russia (with growing ties to China) could serve as an impetus for Europe to unite and strengthen its military and political power.
+It is possible that an aggressive and strong Russia (with growing ties to China) could serve as an impetus for Europe to unite and strengthen its military and political power.

 To learn more about Russia and Bible prophecy, read our article “Russia in the Bible.”